grafana/plugin-tools/docusaurus/docs/introduction/plugin-protocol.md

 Grafana will release new major versions of the plugin protocol alongside new major Grafana releases.
 When this happens, we'll support both the old and the new plugin protocol for some time to make sure existing backend plugins continue to work.

 The plugin protocol attempts to follow Grafana's versioning.
 However, that doesn't mean we will automatically create a new major version of the plugin protocol when a new major release of Grafana is released.

-## Writing plugins without Go

-If you want to write a backend plugin in a language other than Go, then it's possible as long as the language supports gRPC.
-However, we recommend that you develop your plugin in Go for several reasons:

-- We offer an official plugin SDK.
-- The compiled output is a single binary.
-- Writing for multiple platforms is easy.
-Typically, no additional dependencies must be installed on the target platform.
-- Small footprint for binary size.
-- Small footprint for resource usage.